mercadopago/devsite-docs/guides/mp-point/integration-api/introduction-pdv.en.md

 >
 > Note
 >
-> This integration supports the following devices:
->
-> - Point Plus (POS)
-> - Point Smart
->
-> You can purchase your Point device from our [official store](https://www.mercadopago.com.ar/point).
->
-> Additionally, please note that it only allows cards, contactless, and SWIFT as payment methods.
+> This integration supports **Point Plus (POS)** and **Point Smart** devices.
+You can purchase them from our [official store](https://www.mercadopago.com.ar/point).
+Additionally, please note that this integration only allows cards, contactless, and SWIFT as payment methods.

 ------------

 ----[mlb]----
-> INFO
+> NOTE
 >
-> This integration supports the following devices:
+> Note
 >
-> - Point Pro 1
-> - Point Pro 2
->
-> You can purchase your Point device from our [official store](https://www.mercadopago.com.br/point).
->
-> Additionally, please note that it only allows cards, contactless, and SWIFT as payment methods.
+> This integration supports **Point Pro 1** and **Point Pro 2** devices.
+You can purchase them from our [official store](https://www.mercadopago.com.br/point).
+Additionally, please note that this integration only allows cards, contactless, and SWIFT as payment methods.

 ------------

 ----[mlm]----
-> INFO
+> NOTE
 >
-> This integration supports the following devices:
+> Note
 >
-> - Point Smart
->
-> You can purchase your Point device from our [official store](https://www.mercadopago.com.br/point).
->
-> Additionally, please note that it only allows cards, contactless, and SWIFT as payment methods.
+> This integration supports **Point Smart** devices.
+You can purchase them from our [official store](https://www.mercadopago.com.mx/point).
+Additionally, please note that this integration only allows cards, contactless, and SWIFT as payment methods.

 ------------